plone/Products.ATContentTypes/Products/ATContentTypes/README.txt

   * The migration from CMF types to ATContentTypes types has some new helpers to recatalog CMF or ATContentTypes based types to make sure neither an object is missing nor that staled objects are in the catalog.
 The recatalog features are exposed through the tool.
-In order to sucessfully migrate a site you **must** recatalog it using the api or some objects like the members folder or topic aren't migrated.
+In order to successfully migrate a site you **must** recatalog it using the api or some objects like the members folder or topic aren't migrated.